nathanpedersen/rargo/README.md

 # rargo

-C build environment creater inspired by cargo.
+C build environment creator shell script

 How to use: